Step-By-Step Guide to Building a Chatbot Knowledge Base

 - Feedback Positive and negative feedback given to your store/products. (e.g. “Thank you for the tutorial video, I found it really helpful for setting up my device.
 Do you have more videos or guides with tips and tricks?” )

-Not all of these inquiries are suitable for a chatbot to help with, so we recommend connecting it to your agents via software like Userlike.
-Then it can still collect difficult, complex questions, ask for relevant details and forward the contact to an agent.
+Not all of these inquiries are suitable for a chatbot to help with, so we recommend having your agents as a fallback option via customer messaging software like Userlike.
+Then your chatbot can still collect difficult, complex questions, ask for relevant details and forward the contact to an agent.

 These prompts will also help you decide which topics to cover in knowledge base articles and what types of helpful infographics or tables to create.
 Though a chatbot will proactively help customers with their inquiries, published content is also nice to have on your website for those who don’t want to chat.